Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 The idea for the toy is simple.
 The hoverball tool works by applying a constant upward force to the object it's attached to.
 Let's just change which direction the force is being applied (and maybe even vary the strength), and we have a thruster!

-The specifics of the thruster implementation (such as actually applying forces to objects or how to integrate particles into the thruster) aren't important for this post, though.
+The specifics of the thruster implementation (such as actually applying forces to objects or how to integrate particles into the thruster) aren't important for this guide, though.

 In fact, I'm going to try as hard as possible to gloss over a lot of how the thruster works internally.